 - University of Haifa - University of Haifa offers scholarships.
 Contact Tzameret Zohar, Managing Director, for more information.

 The Melton Center for Jewish Studies offers travel grants as well as scholarships for study abroad.
 For more information about study abroad, contact us, or the Office of International Affairs.

 Other Education Abroad Scholarships at Ohio State

 - College of Arts and Sciences - funds are for undergraduate arts and sciences majors who are currently enrolled on the Columbus campus.
-Spring 2017 deadline for study abroad next summer and fall - January 16, 2017 at 4:00 PM.
+OCTOBER 10, 2022 is the deadline for study abroad Spring, 2023 -

 - Francille Firebaugh Study Abroad Scholarship - awarded to full-time undergraduate students attending The Ohio State University in a degree-granting program.

 - Wolfe Study Abroad Scholarship - offered to enhance the educational experience of Ohio State students, by providing financial support to participants in Ohio State approved summer, semester or academic year study abroad programs

 - Mershon Center for International and Security Studies Scholarships - to support undergraduates whose professional training and career plans lie in the field of international security and would benefit by studying in a foreign country